Masdaofdisasda/cgue22-greed/README.md

 * OS: Windows 10 32 bit or 64 bit
 * CPU: 3.0 GHz
 * RAM: 2 GB
-* GPU: one that supports OpenGL 4.60
+* GPU: Nvidia/AMD with OpenGL 4.60
 * DISK: 1 GB

 The game was tested on an Nvdia GTX 1080 at 1920x1080

 ### Setup